zhengwu/PSC_Pipeline/README.md

 This PSC pipeline is developed with the help of [scilpy](https://github.com/scilus/scilpy) under python 2.7.
 So to use this PSC pipeline, an old python 2 scilpy should be installed first.
-Here I breifly describe how to install and use it.
+Here I breifly describe how to install and use PSC.

 -  Step 1.
-Install a python2 version of scilpy through an installation of one of its variant SET.
+Install a python2 version of scilpy through an installation of one of its variants `SET`.
 Instruction can be found [here](https://set-documentation.readthedocs.io/en/latest/setup/python.html#python-2-7-for-set-dev)

 - Step 2.
 To setup the PSC pipeline,  unzip it to a folder (e.g., `/home/username/Software/PSC_Pipeline`) and change the environmental variables in your
   `.bashrc` or `.bash_profile`(in linux of Mac OS):